Jesper Just and FOS

 Zoom Operator Anthony Jacques

-Image credit: Jesper Just and FOS, in the shadow/ of a spectacle/ is the view of the crowd still, 2015, A Performa Commission; courtesy of the artist.
-Jesper Just, True Love is Yet to Come, 2005; photo by Paula Court, courtesy of Performa.
+Image credit: Jesper Just and FOS, in the shadow/ of a spectacle/ is the view of the crowd, 2015.
+A Performa Commission.
+Photo by Paula Court

 Performa Commissioning Fund, James Cohan, New York, Danish Arts Foundation, The Danish Consulate General, Esther Kim Varet and Joseph Varet, Various Small Fires, Galerie Perrotin, Judi Roaman and Carla Chammas, Frederieke Taylor, and Galleri Nicolai Wallner.